-The lookup and HLR service exists due to the provider having direct SS7 network access.
-This allows for SRI requests to receive the HLR of a numbers network and:
+The lookup and HLR service exists due to the provider having direct S7 network access.
+This allows for SRI requests to receive the HLR of a numbers network overseeing:

-i) What mobile network and country the number belongs to ii) The IMSI of the current location of a number when a users is roaming in another country iii) The status of a number to see it it’s deactivated iv) If the subscriber is roaming and network they are using
+i) Mobile network and country the number belongs to ii) IMSI of the current location of a number when an end users is roaming in another country iii) Status of a number to see it it’s deactivated iv) If the subscriber is roaming and network they are using

 For any Australian business, reliability comes down to ensuring the message is delivered (known as Up-Time) and the time taken for the text message to reach the mobile phone (Latency).
 How important reliability depends on the type of text messages that will be sent by the company.
 While something like an advertising burst may require minimal reliability, an SMS verification service of a bank or an appointment reminder may be critical.

 MessageBird offers one of the best SLA’s in the industry with a 99.95% Service Level Agreement Guarantee.
 A service credit is provided if this service level agreement is not met in a calendar month.